padrinobook/padrinobook/02-job-board-application.md

 #### Red-Green Cycle

-In Behavior Driven (as well as in Test Driven) Development it is common to write first a failing test (so that you get a **red** color when running the test).
+In Behavior Driven (as well as in Test Driven) Development it is important to write a failing test (so that you get a **red** color when running the test) first so that you know you really are testing something meaningful.
 Next we change our code base to make it pass (you get a **green** when running the test).
 The scheme for this approach is test first, then the implementation.
-But this little shift in mind when working on production code helps you to think more about the problem and how to solve it.
+But this little shift in mind set when working on production code helps you to think more about the problem and how to solve it.

-Once you have green code, you are in the position to refactor your code - remove duplication, enhance design without changing the behavior of our code, or try it new things in architecture.
+Once you have green code, you are in the position to refactor your code where you can remove duplication and enhance design without changing the behavior of our code.